 - Place the pint container into the outer bowl of the Ninja Creami and then process on "LITE ICE CREAM."

-- If the ice cream is dry or crumbly looking, pour in 2 tablespoons of almond milk and then respin.
-You may need to repeat this step if the ice cream is still dry and crumbly after 1 re-spin.
+- If the ice cream is dry or crumbly looking, pour in a tablespoon or two of unsweetened almond milk and then respin.
+You may have to repeat this process a couple of times.

 - Remove the pint from the machine and enjoy!